laravel/docs/queues.md

 <a name="queueing-closures"></a>
 ## Queueing Closures

 Instead of dispatching a job class to the queue, you may also dispatch a closure.
 This is great for quick, simple tasks that need to be executed outside of the current request cycle.
-When dispatching closures to the queue, the closure's code content is cryptographically signed so that it can not be modified in transit:
+When dispatching closures to the queue, the closure's code content is cryptographically signed so that it cannot be modified in transit:

     $podcast = App\Podcast::find(1);